Running As Fast As I Can

 “You sure you wanna do that?”
 I asked.
 “Nobody drives that car except Him.”

-The old man didn’t look up, but kept watching the television.
+He didn’t look up, but kept watching the television.

-“William, he’s a good driver and he needs the car Saturday night,” she said with little enthusiasm.
+“William, he’s a good driver and he needs the car Saturday night,” she finally said with little enthusiasm.
 “Let him use it, will you?”

 Robert spent most of Saturday afternoon getting ready for his date.
 It was obvious he wasn’t looking for any advice from the old man.
 Both of us were long past that sort of normal family expectation.
 Maybe some warning about not getting any scratches on his car.
 “It gets more attention than any of us anyway,” he muttered as he got dressed.
 All he wanted was the keys.